Projects could basically be about anything: from building a new house, to setting up a new marketing campaign or building a new website from scratch.

-There's also the projects timeline that provides you with a visual timeline overview of all your projects.
+There's also the cross-projects timeline that provides you with a visual timeline overview of all your projects.
 This feature lets you continuously evaluate how occupied your business is and shows you which projects need your attention.
-Read all about the projects timeline here!
+Read all about the cross-projects timeline here!
 Are you a BOOST client?
 Then you also have the project planning module in your licence, which lets you spread the workload within just a few clicks.

 On a project, you can also monitor the use of the allocated budget.
 Navigate to the project and click on the tab 'Project info' in the header.
 On this page, you'll find 'Budget spent'.
 'Budget spent' on a project displays your client's budget and how much billable hours are spent.
 Budget management on projects is a way to keep track of the predetermined budget you and your customer have agreed upon.
 By allocating resources and estimating time on billable tasks & meetings, you'll know if you are going over budget.

 Besides that, you can also visualize the profit you are making by giving an overview of the costs you've incurred in relation to the revenue of the project.
 You can find this feature on the 'Project info' page in your project and read more about it here!